cncf/glossary/content/en/service-mesh.md

 uniformly across all services across a cluster without requiring code changes.
 Before service meshes, that functionality had to be encoded into every single service, becoming a potential source of bugs and technical debt.

+The [Sidecar Container](/sidecar-container/) model pairs each [pod](/pod/) with a proxy.
+This per-pod proxy intercepts and manages network traffic, enforces security policies, balances workloads, and collects performance data for each service.
+While this approach offers excellent control and service-specific traffic management, it also uses more computing resources and becomes more complex to manage as your system grows.

+A **Sidecarless** design, on the other hand, moves the aforementioned mesh functionality to the operating system level by using kernel features like [eBPF](/ebpf/).
+By doing away with per-pod proxies, this method drastically reduces resource usage and removes unnecessary network hops, which lowers latency and boosts performance.
+Because overhead remains constant regardless of pod count and there are fewer agents to deploy, teams benefit from simplified operations and linear scalability as workload increases.